merbar/CarND-Advanced-Lane-Lines/writeup.md

 Except for the distortion correction, the pipeline in the notebook is entirely out-of-date.
 I will discuss my pipeline for a single image based on my final video pipeline in the .py files mentioned above.

 ####1.
 Distortion correction
-The coefficients for the distortion correction are read in lines 271-272 of advLaneDetect.py.
-Each image is undistorted in line 45 within `process_image()`.
+Each image is undistorted within `process_image()` of `advLaneDetect.py`.

 *Example original / undistorted image*
 ![Example original/undistorted image](output_images/undistort2.jpg)

 ####2.
 Perspective transform

-The perspective transform is carried out in lines 50-68 of `advLaneDetect.py`.
 I am hardcoding my region of interest in the original undistorted image and arrived at the values iteratively by making the lane lines mostly parallel in the resulting image.
 I am simply projecting my `src` area to the entire size of a newly created image for the perspective transform.
 Note that the perspective transform image has very different dimensions than the original input image in order to represent the true width and length of the road ahead more appropriately.
 ```
 src = np.float32(
         [[30, 700],